 - Collision Coverage – This type of coverage helps to repair or replace your car, regardless of fault

 - Uninsured/Underinsured Motorist Coverage – Hit-and-run accidents are treated as if you were in an accident with an uninsured driver.
 This insurance covers the cost of medical treatment and car repairs.

 Let the Law Giant Fight for Your Compensation

 You have options when involved in a hit-and-run accident, even if police cannot identify the driver who hit you.
-Let the Law Giant help you fight for the compensation you need to recover from your injuries.
+Let our New Mexico car accident lawyers help you fight for the compensation you need to recover from your injuries.